tnehezd/mesalab/docs/index.md

 ## About this Documentation

-This documentation was written by [Your Name] and generated using Sphinx and MyST Markdown.
+This documentation was written by D. Tarczay-Nehéz and generated using Sphinx and MyST Markdown.
 Content generation, including initial text drafts and formatting suggestions, was partially assisted by a large language model (Google's Gemini).